Max-linear models in random environment: Bernoulli bond percolation DAGs

 {Recall that we consider the oriented square lattice $\Z^2$.
 For this oriented model, the open cluster at 0 is usually defined as the set of all points we can reach from the origin by travelling along open edges in the direction of the orientation; see \cite{BBS,D}, or \cite[Section~12.8]{Grimmett}.
 As this open cluster always has root 0, all nodes $i$ and $j$ would have at least common ancestor 0, and would make the problem discussed below trivial.
 Consequently, we consider unoriented, but not undirected, paths in \eqref{hamm2} as we will make precise below. }

 Let us first recall the framework of Bernoulli bond percolation from any book on percolation as e.g. \cite{BR,Grimmett}.
-Given the oriented square lattice $\Z^2$ with edge set $E\subset \Z^2\times \Z^2$, a {\em (bond) configuration} is a function $\omega : E\to \{0,1\}, e\mapsto\omega_e$.
+Given the oriented square lattice $\Z^2$ with edge set $E\subset \Z^2\times \Z^2$, a {(bond) configuration} is a function $\omega : E\to \{0,1\}, e\mapsto\omega_e$.
 An edge $e$ is open in the configuration $\omega$, if and only if $\omega_e=1$, so configurations correspond to open subgraphs.
 Recall from Section~\ref{s2} that in our setting open edges are directed, hence a configuration is a DAG {denoted} by $(V,E)$ with $V \subset \mathbb{Z}^2$ and directed edges $E$.
 Each edge is declared open with probability $p$ and closed otherwise, different edges having independent designations.
 This gives the Bernoulli measure $P_p$, $p \in [0,1]$ on the space $\Omega = \{ 0,1 \} ^E$ of configurations.
 The $\sigma$-field $\mathcal{F}$ is generated by the finite-dimensional cylinders of $\Omega$.
 In summary, the probability space is $(\Omega, \mathcal{F}, P_p)$.

-Let $C(k)$ be the {\em open cluster} containing the node $k\in V$.
+Let $C(k)$ be the {open cluster} containing the node $k\in V$.
 The distribution of $|C(k)|$ is, by the translation-invariance of the measure $P_p$, well-known to be independent of $k \in V$, so that we assume in the following $k=0 \in V$ without loss of generality.
-If $|C(0)|$ denotes the (random) number of nodes of $C(0)$ then $P_p ( |C(0)| = \infty)$ is called the {\em percolation probability}.
-This probability depends on $p\in [0,1]$, and {\em Hammersley's critical percolation probability} is defined as
+If $|C(0)|$ denotes the (random) number of nodes of $C(0)$ then $P_p ( |C(0)| = \infty)$ is called the {percolation probability}.
+This probability depends on $p\in [0,1]$, and {Hammersley's critical percolation probability} is defined as

-Thus, for $p > p^1_c(V)$ it is possible to generate infinite open clusters with positive probability. {By Kolmogorov's zero-one law (cf. \cite[Theorem~1.11 ]{Grimmett}) there exists an infinite open cluster with probability 1 for $p> p_c^1(V)$, and otherwise with probability 0.} Similarly, for two different given nodes $i,j \in V$ we can define $C(i,j)$ as the open cluster containing $i$ and $j$, {which may be empty}.
-Again, by translation-invariance the distribution of its number of nodes only depends on the edge distance $|i-j|$ and in the following we consider $C(\ell,0)$ with $|\ell| = |i-j|$. {The following definition is related to the radius of a finite open cluster as investigated in \cite[Sections~6.1 and~8.4]{Grimmett}.}
+Thus, for $p > p^1_c(V)$ it is possible to generate infinite open clusters with positive probability. {By Kolmogorov's zero-one law (cf. \cite[Theorem~1.11 ]{Grimmett}) there exists an infinite open cluster with probability 1 for $p> p_c^1(V)$, and otherwise with probability 0.} Similarly, for two different given nodes $i,j \in V$ we can define $C(i,j)$ as the open cluster containing $i$ and $j$, with the convention that $C(i,j)= \emptyset$ if there is no path (of open edges) from $i$ to $j$.
+For notational simplicity in the following without loss of generality we assume that $j=0$. {The following definition is related to the radius of a finite open cluster as investigated in \cite[Sections~6.1 and~8.4]{Grimmett}.}

 As in \eqref{hamm} we define the critical probability